You'll have the chance for hands-on learning as you face actual business challenges in lab courses.

 - Private Equity/Venture Capital Lab - Offered through the Polsky Center for Entrepreneurship.
 The program is comprised of (a) an internship and (b) an academic course.
 Internships are hosted by private equity funds (broadly defined to include angel groups, venture capital firms, mezzanine lenders, buyout firms and many other variations).
 The academic course is designed to equip students with timely practical tools and impart experience from industry veterans with the goal to accelerate the apprenticeship process of those aspiring to work in the private equity industry.
 Companies that have participated several times in the lab include Sterling Partners, Dunrath, Duchossois, OCA Ventures, Lake Capital, Essex Woodlands, Roundtable, WHI, Seneca Partners, Arch Development, and Prism Capital.

 We also have courses like Developing New Products and Services that also provide experiential learning opportunities.
 These courses incorporate assignments from outside companies that allow you to put your classroom learning into practice.

-- Developing New Products - The primary purpose of this course is to provide marketers with an in-depth understanding of current best practices in new product development.
+- Developing New Products - Offered through the Kilts Center for Marketing, the primary purpose of this course is to provide marketers with an in-depth understanding of current best practices in new product development.
 Topics covered include: new product process, new product strategy, opportunity identification, perceptual mapping, market research techniques for uncovering customer needs, idea generation, concept writing, concept optimization, new product forecasting methods, brand extendability, and new product launch plans.